Are you prepared for the law that means all dogs in England will have to be microchipped by April 6, 2016?

 Microchipping is a quick and simple procedure that can cost as little as £10.
 For exact rates, check with your local vet.

 With so many people now needing to microchip their dog it's likely that pet businesses other than vets will start offering it.
 Dog groomers, walkers and pet sitters can all be registered to microchip animals.
-If you run a pet business you can access our exclusive insurance offer by joining our group.
+If you run a pet business you can get a quote for microchipping insurance from Petplan Sanctuary.